389 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 387 Beacon to the east and 391 Beacon to the west.

 On August 20, 1869, Frederick Pope acquired 389 Beacon from George Gibson.

-The Mottes continued to live at 389 Beacon during the 1889-1890 winter season, but during the next two seasons were living elsewhere, and 389 Beacon was the home of John Stetson and his wife, Katherine (Kate) (Stokes) Stetson.
+During the next two seasons the Motte family was living elsewhere and 389 Beacon was the home of John Stetson and his wife, Katherine (Kate) (Stokes) Anthony Stetson.

 John Stetson was a banker, real estate investor, theatrical manager, and theater owner (he was the owner and manager of the Globe Theatre on Washington Street, destroyed by fire on January 2, 1894).
-Before they married, Kate (Katie) Stokes had been a well-known circus bare-back rider; she was injured in a fall from her horse and took up an acting career in New York City, where she met and married John Stetson in June of 1887.
+Before they married, Kate (Katie) Stokes had been a well-known circus bare-back rider.
+She was injured in a fall from her horse and took up an acting career in New York City, where she met John Stetson; they married in June of 1887.

 By the 1892-1893 winter season, the Stetsons had moved to 461 Commonwealth.
-They also maintained a home on Burgess Point in Beverly.
+They also maintained a home on Burgess Point in Beverly, which he purchased in October of 1893.
 He died in April of 1896 and she died in May of the same year.
 After their deaths, John Stetson’s will (which left his entire estate to Kate Stetson) was the subject of a highly-publicized, protracted, and ultimately unsuccessful challenge by Adah Richmond, an actress, who claimed that she had married him in 1871 and they had never divorced.

-Caroline Gardner Clarke was a concert singer and music teacher, who maintained her studio at 407 Marlborough.
-After her marriage to James Bartlett, she continued her career and, in 1904, opened a music school, Sunny Hill, in Warner, New Hampshire, where she and her husband maintained their summer home.
+Caroline Gardner Bartlett continued her career and, in 1904, opened a music school, Sunny Hill, in Warner, New Hampshire, where she and her husband maintained their summer home.
 James Bartlett died in March of 1910.
 She resumed her singing career and was in London for a concert tour in 1914 when World War I broke out.
 She volunteered for the war effort and worked raising funds and collecting medical supplies for the troops.
-She dressed in a nun’s habit of deep purple and called herself “Sister Beatrice” so as to be immediately recognizable in the war zone and not trade on the name she’d made well-known as a performer.
+She called herself “Sister Beatrice” to avoid using the name she had made well-known as a performer and dressed in a nun’s habit of deep purple to be immediately recognizable in the war zone.
 In 1915, she was accused of being a German spy, and later also accused of misappropriating funds.
-She spent the rest of her life seeking to clear her name.
+She spent years seeking to clear her name and, in July of 1929, the State Department issued a letter commending her for her service and confirming that “there is not the slightest evidence that you were under suspicion of disloyalty.”

 By the 1897-1898 winter season, 389 Beacon was the home of Susan Livingston (Tilden) Barnard, the widow of commission merchant George Middleton Barnard, and her grand-daughter, Mary Winchester Barnard (daughter of Joseph Tilden Barnard and Mary Winchester (Cunningham) Barnard, both of whom were deceased).
-They previously had lived in an apartment at 199 Marlborough, and prior to that at 106 Beacon.
+They previously had lived in an apartment at 199 Marlborough and, before that, at 106 Beacon.

-By the 1899-1900 winter season, 389 Beacon was the home of real estate dealer John Perry Wise and his wife, Annie M. (Long) Wise.
+By the 1899-1900 winter season, 389 Beacon was the home of real estate dealer John P. Wise and his wife, Annie M. (Long) Wise.
 They previously had lived at 100 Sydney.
-They continued to live at 389 Beacon during the 1900-1901 season, but moved thereafter.
+They continued to live at 389 Beacon during the 1900-1901 season, but moved thereafter to Brookline.

 By the 1901-1902 winter season, 389 Beacon was the home of Cora Lee (Clark) Rice, the widow of John Hamilton Rice, and their three sons: Alexander Hamilton Rice, II, a physician and geographer/explorer; John Clark Rice, a lawyer; and Arthur Noble Rice, also a lawyer.
 They previously had lived at 41 St. Stephen.

-John Rice married in December of 1905 to Katharine Smith Atkinson.
+John Rice married in December of 1905 to Katharine Smith Atkinson of Baltimore.
 They moved to an apartment at 224 Marlborough and then, in 1909, to 431 Beacon.
 Cora Rice and her other two sons continued to live at 389 Beacon during the 1906-1907 winter season, but moved thereafter.
 Hamilton Rice traveled abroad, probably to South America, and Arthur Rice moved to Nevada, where he practiced law.
-Cora Rice was living at 13 West Cedar in 1910.
+Cora Rice was living at 13 West Cedar by 1910.

 By the 1907-1908 winter season, 389 Beacon was the home of Davenport Brown and his wife, Marie (McKenna) Brown.
 They previously had lived at The Stratford at 31 Massachusetts Avenue.
 He was a real estate trustee.
 They continued to live at 389 Beacon during the 1908-1909 season, but then moved to 19 Brimmer.

-By the 1915-1916 winter season, 389 Beacon was the home of attorney Thomas Tileston Baldwin and his wife, Edith Perkins.
+By the 1915-1916 winter season, 389 Beacon was the home of attorney Thomas Tileston Baldwin and his wife, Edith (Perkins) Baldwin.
 They previously had lived in Chestnut Hill.
 They continued to live at 389 Beacon during the 1917-1918 season, but moved thereafter to an apartment at 259 Beacon.

 389 Beacon was not listed in the 1919 Blue Book.

 By the 1919-1920 winter season, 389 Beacon was the home of attorney Lawrence Cushing Goodhue and his wife, Gertrude Munroe (Smith) Goodhue.
-They previously had lied at The Stratford at 31 Massachusetts Avenue.
-Initially, they leased the house from Annie Motte’s estate (she had died in August of 1910), and then purchased it from the estate on May 9, 1925.
-They also maintained a home in Beverly Farms.
+They previously had lived at The Stratford at 31 Massachusetts Avenue.
+Initially, they leased the house from Annie Motte’s estate (she had died in August of 1910); they then purchased it from the estate on May 9, 1925.

 The Goodhues continued to live at 389 Beacon until 1947.
-They subsequently made their home in Manchester.
+They subsequently made their home in Manchester, Massachusetts.

-On July 6, 1959, 389 Beacon was acquired from Bertha Miller by Florence Beth Pockwinse, also a social worker and lodging house operator, who lived at 31 Brimmer.
+On July 6, 1959, 389 Beacon was acquired from Bertha Miller by Florence Beth Pockwinse (Pockwinski), a lodging house operator and former teacher and social worker who lived at 31 Brimmer.

-On October 1, 1962, 389 Beacon was acquired from Florence Pockwinse by Peter Kinder.
+On October 1, 1962, 389 Beacon was acquired from Florence Pockwinse by attorney and real estate dealer Peter Newman Kinder.
 In July of 1963, he applied for (and subsequently received) permission to convert the property from a lodging house into nine apartments.

 On July 1, 1970, 389 Beacon was acquired from Peter Kinder by real estate dealer Patrick J. Glynn.